Gurpartap/rudder-build/README.md

-## Build and push rudder with Docker
+### Build and package rudder with busybox using Docker

 Builds a [google/golang](https://registry.hub.docker.com/u/google/golang/) based image which builds [rudder](https://github.com/coreos/rudder) from source and then packages the built binary with [busybox](https://registry.hub.docker.com/_/busybox) base image.